-Another approach adopted by observers benefits from magnifying devices provided for free by nature, so-called "gravitational lenses."
-Rich clusters of galaxies have such a large concentration of mass that their gravity bends the light-rays from any source behind them and magnifies its image.
+We end this chapter by describing the physics behind an important technique for understanding the matter content of galaxies, one that is provided for free by nature: gravitational lensing.
+Rich clusters of galaxies have such a large concentration of mass that their gravity bends the light rays from any source behind them and magnifies its image.
 This allows observers to probe fainter galaxies at higher redshifts than ever probed before.
-The redshift record from this method is currently held by a strongly lensed galaxy at $z=7.6.^{148}$ As of the writing of this book, this method has provided candidate galaxies with possible redshifts up to $z\sim10$ , though without further spectroscopic confirmation that would make these detections robust. $^{149}$
+The redshift record from this method is currently held by a strongly lensed galaxy at z=7.6.24 As of the writing of this book, this method has provided candidate galaxies with possible redshifts up to $z\sim 10$, though without further spectroscopic confirmation to make these detections robust.
+We will return to the utility of these lenses in chapter 10; for now we focus on the theoretical background.

-The chance alignment of a foreground object along the line of sight to a high redshift source could result in the magnification, distortion, and potentially splitting of the source image due the deflection of its light rays by the gravitational field of the foreground object.
-The probability for gravitational lensing grows with increasing source redshift, due to the increase in the path length of the source photons.
-Although the lensing probability (<1%) is only of anecdotal significance for sources at z<2, its magnitude could rise by an order of magnitude and affect the statistics of bright sources during the epoch of reionization.
+The chance alignment of a foreground object along the line of sight to a high redshift source could result in the magnification, distortion, and potential splitting of the source image owing to the deflection of its light rays by the gravitational field of the foreground object.
+The probability for gravitational lensing grows with increasing source redshift, because of the increase in the path length of the source photons.
+Although the lensing probability (<1%) is only of anecdotal significance for sources at z < 2, its magnitude could rise by an order of magnitude and affect the statistics of bright sources during the epoch of reionization.

-Assuming that the gravitational potential of the lens is non-relativistic, $|\Phi/c^2| \ll 1$ , the effect of spacetime curvature on the propagation of light rays is equivalent to a medium with an effective index of refraction n,
+Assuming that the gravitational potential of the lens is nonrelativistic, $|\Phi/c^2| \ll 1$, the effect of space-time curvature on the propagation of light rays is equivalent to a medium with an effective index of refraction n,

-$$n = 1 - \frac{2}{c^2} \Phi. {(9.38)}$$
+$$n = 1 - \frac{2}{c^2} \Phi.
+(8.17)$$

-This follows from the deviation imparted to the phase of the electromagnetic wave by the potential of the lens (relative to a flat spacetime metric).
-The lens potential $\Phi$ is negative and approaches zero at infinity.
-As in normal geometrical optics, a refractive index n>1 implies that light travels slower than in vacuum.
+This result follows from the deviation imparted to the phase of the electromagnetic wave by the potential of the lens (relative to a flat space-time metric).
+The lens potential Φ is negative and approaches zero at infinity.
+As in normal geometric optics, a refractive index n>1 implies that light travels slower than in vacuum.
 Thus, the effective speed of a ray of light in a gravitational field is

-$$v = \frac{c}{n} \simeq c - \frac{2}{c} |\Phi| . \tag{9.39}$$
+$$v = \frac{c}{n} \simeq c - \frac{2}{c} |\Phi|. \tag{8.18}$$

-The total time delay $\Delta t$ , the so-called Shapiro delay, is obtained by integrating over the light path from the observer to the source:
+The total time delay Δt , the so-called Shapiro delay, is obtained by integrating over the light path from the observer to the source:

-$$\Delta t = \int{\text{source}}^{\text{observer}} \frac{2}{c^3} |\Phi| \, dl \,. \tag{9.40}$$
+$$\Delta t = \int{\text{source}}^{\text{observer}} \frac{2}{c^3} |\Phi| \, dl. \tag{8.19}$$

 A light ray is defined as the normal to the phase front.
-Since $\Phi$ and hence the phase delay of the electromagnetic wave vary across the lens, a light ray will be deflected by the lens as in a prism.
-The deflection is the integral along the light path of the gradient of n perpendicular to the light path, i.e.
+Since Φ and hence the phase delay of the electromagnetic wave varies across the lens, a light ray will be deflected by the lens as in a prism.
+The deflection is the integral along the light path of the gradient of n perpendicular to the light path, that is,